 - Prof. Dr. Engelbert Lütke Daldrup (FBB - Flughafen Berlin Brandenburg GmbH)

-- Prof. Dr. Helga Nowotny (ERA Council Forum Austria, Wien)
+- Prof. Dr. Helga Nowotny (Former president of the European Research Council , Wien)

 - Dr. Wolfgang Rohe (Stiftung Mercator GMBH , Essen)